emmayning/psch343-uic/README.md

-# psch343-uic
-Course materials for PSCH 343: Statistical Methods in Behavioral Science at UIC.
-This repository contains lecture notes, assignments, and resources that I have created, adapted, and curated for teaching.
+# Statistical Methods in Behavioral Science
+* Please check the Syllabus to get started.
+* Audience: Undergraduate students majoring in psychology or neuroscience who want to learn and apply statistics from scratch.
+No prior programming experience is assumed.